BlackMetalz/Elastic-Search/queries/user_role_map.md

 # note: update roles and update role mapping equal to create.
-So you just need re-run create role/mapping query with new data
+So you just need re-run create role/mapping query with new data.
+Run security will flush those users >.>

 # 1. Create user
 ```